SamanthaBooth81/clay_and_fire/README.md

     - Set DEBUG to development with: *development = os.environ.get('DEVELOPMENT', False)* above it.

 23. To deploy re-do steps 19 - 21, minus reconnecting your GitHub account as it should still be connected to your App.

+# Marketing Strategies

+1. Who are your users?

+- Woman who enjoy fashion and accessorising
+- Loved ones looking for gifts
+- Woman ages between 15 and 45 roughly

+2. Which online platforms would you find lots of your users?

+- Facebook
+- Instagram
+- Tiktok
+- Etsy

+3. Would your users use social media?
+If yes, which platforms do you think you would find them on?

+- Facebook
+- Instagram
+- Tiktok

+4. What do your users need?
+Could you meet that need with useful content?
+If yes, how could you best deliver that content to them?

+- Style Inspiration:
+    - Instagram Posts of our jewellery styled and possible combinations
+    - TikTok Videos following current editing trends
+- Gift Inspiration
+    - Instagram Posts of gift ideas and product combinations
+    - Emails with gift ideas, particularly around Christmas or other holidays

+5. Would your business run sales or offer discounts?
+How do you think your users would most like to hear about these offers?

+- Email deals for subscribers
+- Sale Emails and Instagram Posts/Stories

+6. What are the goals of your business?
+Which marketing strategies would offer the best ways to meet those goals?

+- Make Sales
+- Gather repeat customers

+7. Would your business have a budget to spend on advertising?
+Or would it need to work with free or low cost options to market itself?

+- Free/low cost marketing as the budget would need to go towards materials required to create and deliver high quality products

+The below business both sell polymer clay jewellery.
+As you can see from both of these examples their most successful Social Media platform in terms of following is TikTok, followed by Instagram and lastly Facebook.
+### Shopmalcreates:
+FB Page 535 likes, Instagram 32.7k followers, TikTok 1232 followers
+### Indigo Sands:
+FB Page 4037 likes, Instagram 92.4K followers, TikTok 225.7K followers

+Although seemingly a successful tool for building a following, as TikTok is a fast-paced video based platform, I have created Instagram and Facebook accounts to act as the Social Media platform this business uses alongside email marketing.

 # Credit
 ## Content